 A computer should rarely ever run at 100% Disk Usage, especially a new computer.

-1) Services – Windows Search and Superfetch have been known to sometimes cause problems while indexing your files.
+1) Services – Windows Search has been known to sometimes cause problems while indexing your files.

-You can manually stop these services just for your current session until the next boot by stopping the services in an elevated command prompt:
+You can manually stop this service just for your current session until the next boot by stopping the services in an elevated command prompt:

 net.exe stop “windows search”

-To permanently disable the services, press Windows + R, enter services.exe, and hit Enter.
+To permanently disable the service, press Windows + R, enter services.exe, and hit Enter.

 To find the Windows Search, click the top row and begin typing Windows Search.
 Double click the row.
 Click the Stop button to stop the service, and then click the Startup type dropdown and choose disable, click apply, then click OK.